alexdack/crnpy/README.md

 2) cd into the crnpy/crnpy/ folder and run 'python setup.py bdist_wheel'
 3) cd into the newly created /dist folder and run 'pip install crnpy-0.1.0-py3-none-any.whl'

+# To use the functions
+import crnpy
+from crnpy import tools

+# Future Work
-Note: In the future I might upload to the online Pip repo so you can just pip install crnpy
+1) I might upload to the online Pip repo so you can just pip install crnpy
+2) To build a determinstic and stochastic sublibrary